 Eastern Australia Trip.
 Day 9 : Brisbane

 The first day in Brisbane was rather packed.
-In the morning, we spent the drizzling day on the Mount Coot-tha 10 km to the west of CBD.
-The mount is part of the Taylor Mountain Range, west of Brisbane’s city center and is a listed Heritage Site.
+In the morning, we spent the drizzling day on Mount Coot-tha, 10 km to the west of CBD.
+The mountain is part of the Taylor Mountain Range, west of Brisbane’s city center and is a listed Heritage Site.
 Coot-tha is also known as One Tree Hill and the lookout point was established as early as 1918.

-Among the attraction we visited were the Botanic Gardens, Herbarium and Sir Thomas Planetarium and the Cosmic Skydome.
-More than 2 hours we took to explore, walk through the bamboo groove, the ornamental pond and even is has an outstanding Japanese garden.
+Among the attractions we visited were the Botanic Gardens, Herbarium, Sir Thomas Planetarium, and the Cosmic Skydome.
+We took more than 2 hours to explore and walk through the bamboo grove and the ornamental pond and even has an outstanding Japanese garden.

 I regret to say that even though I brought my camera everywhere, I didn't take as many pictures as I should have.
-I just relied on the pictures taken by my wife and my own mobile phones. (mine not as extravagant gadget that can took really high pixel photo shoot...)
+I just relied on the pictures taken by my wife and my own mobile phones.
+(Mine is not as extravagant gadget that can took really high-pixel photo shoot...)

 Glass dome garden housed the tropic plants